-Our archive digitisation service offers professional scanning, image processing and indexing of historical, rare, precious and fragile material for organisations as well as private individuals.
+Our archive digitisation service offers professional scanning, image processing and indexing of historical, rare, precious and fragile materials for both organisations and private individuals.

 We handle the digitisation of cultural heritage collections held by public and private archives, cemeteries, libraries and museums throughout the UK and Europe.
-Our array of specialist scanning equipment and tailored made image processing software allow us to deliver high resolution digital copies of all archives.
+Our specialist scanning equipment and tailored made image processing software allows us to deliver high resolution digital copies of archives at all times.

-Whether you have a one of small project, from one book or manuscript, to scan or whether your scanning project is spanning across decades of archives.
-Our scanning bureau has the flexibility and scalability to meet the required demand.
+So whether you have a one off small project, such as a single book or manuscript to scan, or a large scale scanning project that spans across decades of archives, our scanning bureau has the flexibility and the scalability to meet the required demand.

 Fragile items are treated with utmost care by our professional and experienced scanning staff.
-Our scanning facility is tailor-made to meet the requirements of our clients so it caters for security, safety and confidentiality.
+Our scanning facility is tailor-made to meet the many requirements of our clients, meaning it caters for security, safety and confidentiality.
 Our aim has always been to provide a digitisation service that delivers outstanding image capture quality, together with absolute care for the special collections that we are entrusted with.
-And we have achieved this over the course of several hundred projects with some of the most culturally significant heritage collections in the UK and Internationally.
+And we are proud to say we have achieved this over the course of several hundred projects with some of the most culturally significant heritage collections in the UK and internationally.

 What can be scanned?